-The onboard DAPLink OpenSDA debug interface does not deliver particularly high debug performance.
-The standard 20-way 'JTAG' header may be used with external debug probes such as the LPC-Link2 for faster debug operation.
+The onboard DAPLink OpenSDA debug interface on MIMXRT1170-EVK board does not deliver particularly high debug performance.
+The standard 20-way 'JTAG' header may be used with external debug probes such as the LPC-Link2 or MCU-Link for faster debug operation.

-If an external LPC-Link2 is used it is recommended that the board be both powered externally and the Link JP2 should be fitted to the LPC-Link2 probe.
+If an external LPC-Link2 is used it is recommended that the board be both powered externally and the link JP2 should be fitted to the LPC-Link2 probe.